QR Code Lucky Draw: Run Digital Giveaways That Engage Instantly

 Think about the old way: find a pen, write your details on a tiny slip, and hope it doesn’t get lost.
 With a QR Code, all someone needs is their phone.
 They scan, type their name and contact info, and they’re done.

-This frictionless process means more people are likely to enter, especially younger audiences who expect things to be digital.
+This frictionless process means more people are likely to enter, especially younger audiences who expect digital experiences.

 2. Real-time entry collection and tracking